lsst/obs_subaru/README.md

 5. Ingest the raw images into the data repository

- 	python ./bin/superbitIngestImages.py TESTDATA/ RAWDATAFILE/raw/*.fits (image in obs_superBIT/superbit_repo/TESTIMAGE1/2017-05-25/WHEELPOS0/)
+ 	python ./bin/superbitIngestImages.py TESTDATA/ RAWDATAFILE/raw/*.fits (image in obs_superBIT/superbit_repo/TESTIMAGE1/2017-05-25/WHEELPOS0/) yo, this is not general